NguyenPhamMinhQuan/SC1015_Online-Shopping_Model/README.md

 5. Brand of product
 6. Price of product

-We will use these 6 predictors to build and train our classification models.
+<div align="justify">We will use these 6 predictors to build and train our classification models.</div>

 ## Classification Models:
-We used 3 classification models, all based on classification trees:
+<div align="justify">We used 3 classification models, all based on classification trees:</div>

 #### 1. Classification Tree
-A simple binary classification tree based on 6 predictors to predict event_type =['cart','purchase'].\
+<div align="justify">A simple binary classification tree based on 6 predictors to predict event_type =['cart','purchase'].</div>
-We iterate through 20 of them to find the optimal depth of tree.\
+<div align="justify">We iterate through 20 of them to find the optimal depth of tree.</div>
-Finally we achieve a **best accuracy of 62.46% at depth 19**.
+<div align="justify">Finally we achieve a **best accuracy of 62.46% at depth 19**.</div>

 #### 2. Random Forest Classification
-We seek to improve the classification Tree using a Random Forest Classifier.
-We build a model of 100 trees, each consider 2 random predictors among the 6.\
+<div align="justify">We seek to improve the classification Tree using a Random Forest Classifier.
+We build a model of 100 trees, each consider 2 random predictors among the 6.</div>
-The result, however, was lacking.
-We iterate through 10 Random Forest Classifiers (which take a very long time) and found that the **best accuracy achieved was 63.04% at depth 16**.\
+<div align="justify">The result, however, was lacking.
+We iterate through 10 Random Forest Classifiers (which take a very long time) and found that the **best accuracy achieved was 63.04% at depth 16**.</div>
-This lack of improvement can be attributed to the lack of overfitting problem in our classification tree and the relatively low variance in our sample (the 2 problems that Random Forest was designed to improve).\
+<div align="justify">This lack of improvement can be attributed to the lack of overfitting problem in our classification tree and the relatively low variance in our sample (the 2 problems that Random Forest was designed to improve).</div>
-The lack of improvement and high computational cost make **Random Forest Classifier a bad model for our problem**.
+<div align="justify">The lack of improvement and high computational cost make **Random Forest Classifier a bad model for our problem**.</div>

 #### 3. Extreme Gradient Boost (XGBoost) Classification
-To further improve our model, we try using the Boosting method, namely: XGBoost classifier.\
+<div align="justify">To further improve our model, we try using the Boosting method, namely: XGBoost classifier.</div>
-We observe that the model is more accurate (**63.70% accuracy**) and **took far less time to train and test** compared to the previous 2 models.
+<div align="justify">We observe that the model is more accurate (**63.70% accuracy**) and **took far less time to train and test** compared to the previous 2 models.
 We also observe that while we can increase the number of estimators (decision trees) used, the optimal is achieved at 1000.
-(This observation is made from a simple sampling)\
+(This observation is made from a simple sampling)</div>
-However, there were room for improvement as we could have better tune our hyperparameters using cross-validation.
-However, literature review show that tuning of hyperparameters rarely significantly improve the accuracy.
+<div align="justify">However, there were room for improvement as we could have better tune our hyperparameters using cross-validation.
+However, literature review show that tuning of hyperparameters rarely significantly improve the accuracy.</div>

 ## Conclusion
 #### Project outcome and Insights: